 I’ve already had so many inquiries about the next Body Sass® Cleanse Group Program, and is it running in January, and can I just commit now because I already know I need it, etc. So, YES to all of that, and save that date for Jan 7 – 27, 2017 and get ready to recalibrate, lose weight, and feel AH-mazing.
 I’ll be cleansing right along with you this January and will be posting new Cleanse recipes, pictures of meals, and all kinds of fun on our private FB page this go-round.
 I hope you’ll join us!

-In other news, a few weeks ago, I was in the South Station transit station in Boston and noticed a Nike ad poster that said ?Pick me last again.?
+In other news, a few weeks ago, I was in the South Station transit center in Boston and noticed a Nike ad poster that said “Pick me last again.”
 Hm.
 I took a picture of it and asked a basketball expert (my 14 year-old son) what that was all about.
-Turns out that this 5?9? kid from Washington, named Isaiah Thomas, got picked 60th (dead last) in the NBA draft in 2011.
+Turns out that this 5’9″ kid from Washington, named Isaiah Thomas, got picked 60 dead last (slot #60) in the NBA draft in 2011.
 A short few years later, Thomas has elevated himself to All-Star status and is the face of the Boston Celtics, one of the most storied franchises in NBA history

-Being 5?9? and setting your sights on the game of basketball is pretty brave.
-Some might say ?stupid,? or more politely ?ill-advised.?
-This is a sport dominated by very tall people, and being short is, pretty universally, considered a grave disadvantage.
+Topping out at five feet, nine inches and setting your sights on the game of basketball is pretty brave.
+This is a sport dominated by very tall people, and being short is, pretty universally, considered a grave disadvantage, especially in the professional league.
 A deal-breaker, even.

 Or is it?